UjwalKandi/A.I.D.E/README.md

 - **On-Device Versatility:** Designed to address diverse use cases across distributed systems, ensuring seamless operation even in resource-constrained environments.

 **Impact:**
-AIDE accelerates troubleshooting, enhances developer efficiency, and reduces downtime, making it an essential tool for teams managing complex, distributed systems.
+A.I.D.E. accelerates troubleshooting, enhances developer efficiency, and reduces downtime, making it an essential tool for teams managing complex, distributed systems.

 This refined description is concise yet informative, highlighting the project's innovation and value proposition.